A2N19/movie-recommender/week1-WatchThis/README.md

 However if you already set up remote access to database, then you can install these programs on host device, and just run conainerized app on user-side.
 In that case **no need to install** additional tools. just docker
 ## Requirements(local run):
+* Download dataset from [Kaggle](https://www.kaggle.com/datasets/chingchonghaha/database-movies).
+We didnt include dataset, because of the github restrictions.
+* then locate that dataset inside `week1-WatchThis/data/` folder

 1. Install dependencies: `pip install -r requirements.txt`

 2. Install [PgVector](https://github.com/pgvector/pgvector)